COVID-19 is an illness that can impact on the lungs and airways. It’s triggered by a new mutation of the Coronavirus.

 The following measures can help with symptoms at home, and prevent the illness from spreading:

-- Anyone who has symptoms should self-isolate for at least 7 days
+- Anyone who has symptoms should self-isolate for 10 days

 - If you live with others, they should remain at home for at least 14 days, to prevent spreading the infection outside of the home